jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

 ## 2. Project Description

 Thinkr is an Android mobile app that is geared towards helping students study through AI-generated multiple-choice quizzes and notes.
-Students can generate quizzes and flashcards based on a document they upload, they may also ask a chatbot questions about the document uploaded.
+Students can upload a document, and quizzes and flashcards are automatically generated for that document, then they can view those quizzes and flashcards after.
+They may also ask a chatbot questions about the document uploaded.
 Students are also able to view quizzes and flashcards created by other users that are similar to theirs for extra study material.

 ## 3. Requirements Specification